waseem-i7/News-App/README.md

 # News App

-In this App I have learn all about RecyclerView and API call using Retrofit Library
+In this App I have learned all about RecyclerView and How to fetch data from an API using Retrofit Library